ameyaparab1996/portfolio/README.md

   <h6 style="display: inline; float: right">July 2023 – Present</h6>
 </div>
 <br>
-<p style="float: left">Research Scientist</p>
+<p style="clear: both">Research Scientist</p>
-- Engineered a robust database system in `Big Query` by performing preprocessing and transformation on extensive raw data of over `46,000 patients`, facilitating seamless querying to uncover patterns and trends enabling prediction of over `5 types of patient outcomes`.
+- Engineered a robust database system in **Big Query** by performing preprocessing and transformation on extensive raw data of over **46,000 patients**, facilitating seamless querying to uncover patterns and trends enabling prediction of over **5 types of patient outcomes**.
-- Designed a comprehensive `Data Model` for various data types and formats, including `Parque`, facilitating efficient collaboration among Developers, Researchers and Data Scientists to `increase productivity by 20%`.
+- Designed a comprehensive **Data Model** for various data types and formats, including **Parque**, facilitating efficient collaboration among Developers, Researchers and Data Scientists to **increase productivity by 20%**.
-- Incorporated `6 visual representations` to effectively present the extracted meaningful features and facilitate the `analysis of 65,000 ICU stays`.
+- Incorporated **6 visual representations** to effectively present the extracted meaningful features and facilitate the **analysis of 65,000 ICU stays**.

 <div style="clear: both">